mjnagel/k3d-irsa/README.md

 ## Configure OIDC provider in AWS IAM

-Note that since we are using S3 the thumbprint list is not important, but required by the AWS CLI.
-In a real environment with a different provider you could follow [this guide](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_roles_providers_create_oidc_verify-thumbprint.html) to find the thumbprint.
+Note that since we are using S3 for our OIDC provider, the thumbprint list is not important but is required by the AWS CLI.
+In a production environment with a different provider you could follow [this guide](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_roles_providers_create_oidc_verify-thumbprint.html) to find the thumbprint.

 ```console
 aws iam create-open-id-connect-provider --url https://$ISSUER_HOSTPATH --client-id-list irsa --thumbprint-list demodemodemodemodemodemodemodemodemodemo